boston-library/blacklight_iiif_search/README.md

 ```ruby
 {is_page_of_s: 'parent_id'}
 ```
 Where `parent_id` is the identifier of the parent object.
-The above assumes that each page record has an indexed `is_page_of_s` field that enumerates its parent.
+The above assumes that each page record has an indexed `is_page_of_s` field that indicates its parent.

 To customize the construction of the parent/child object relationship Solr parameters (beyond the name of the field, which can be set in the `CatalogController` config), create a local copy of the `BlacklightIiifSearch::IiifSearchBehavior` module in `app/models/concerns/blacklight_iiif_search/iiif_search_behavior.rb` and override the `#object_relation_solr_params` method.